elastic/apm/specs/agents/tracing-instrumentation-aws-lambda.md

 setting `ELASTIC_APM_METRICS_INTERVAL = 0`
 - **Remote configuration:** equivalent to setting `ELASTIC_APM_CENTRAL_CONFIG = false`
 - **Cloud metadata discovery:** equivalent to setting `ELASTIC_APM_CLOUD_PROVIDER = none`
-- **Host metadata discovery:** in some agents, this may be a relatively heavy task.
+- **System metadata discovery:** in some agents, this may be a relatively heavy task.
 For example, the Java agent executes extenal commands in order to discover the hostname, which is not required for AWS Lambda metadata.
+All other agents read and parse files to extract container and k8s metadata, which is not required as well.

 There are two main approaches for agents to disable the above functionalities:
 * Agents that will be always deployed as part of an additional APM Agent Lambda layer (e.g. Java agent) may disable this